 - The press is easy to clean!

-I use this recipe in double and triple bathes along with some Air Fryer Broccoli.
+I make this recipe for Honey Siracha Tofu in double and triple bathes along with some Air Fryer Broccoli.
 I batch up this recipe to have on hand for delicious lunches all week long!
-I love to meal prep!

 Yes, tofu is gluten-free.
 Tofu is made from soy.
 You need to always read ingredient labels just to double check.
 If you are purchasing a tofu that has added flavorings, you might find some hidden gluten!
 Just be a label reading watch dog and you should be fine!
 As always, shoot me a message if you need help!